rizeydizey/rizeydizey/AboutME.md

 - 👋 Hi, I’m @rizeydizey
-- 👀 I’m interested in Coding Html, CSS and maybe python
+- 👀 I’m interested in Coding Html5, CSS and maybe python
-- 🌱 I’m currently learning Html and CSS
+- 🌱 I’m currently learning Html5 and CSS
 - 💞️ I’m looking to collaborate on nothing rn really
 - 📫 How to reach me, discord at rizey#5547